What Are Fair Value Gaps and Liquidity Voids in the SMC?

 This distinction becomes particularly relevant when considering the timeframe of analysis; what appears as a series of FVGs on a lower timeframe can be interpreted as a liquidity void.
 On a higher timeframe, this liquidity void may appear as a singular fair value gap.
 This can be seen in the fair value gap example above.

-For traders, it’s more practical to realise that both FVGs and liquidity voids highlight a key market phenomenon: when a notable supply and demand imbalance occurs, it tends to create a vacuum that the market is likely to fill at some future point.
+For traders, it’s more practical to realise that both FVGs and liquidity voids highlight a critical market phenomenon: when a notable supply and demand imbalance occurs, it tends to create a vacuum that the market is likely to fill at some future point.
 Therefore, it’s important to recognise that both these types of imbalances can act as potential indicators of future price movement back towards these unfilled spaces.

 Trading Fair Value Gaps and Liquidity Voids